4ODZephyr/Zephyr-Aux-Mod/README.md

 Made using [ArmA-3-Mod-Template](https://github.com/Lupus590/ArmA-3-Mod-Template)

 Halo © Microsoft Corporation.
-Zephyr Au Mod was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-US/developers/rules)" using assets from Halo, and it is not endorsed by or affiliated with Microsoft.
+Zephyr Aux Mod was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-US/developers/rules)" using assets from Halo, and it is not endorsed by or affiliated with Microsoft.

-Aditionally, we are remixing content from a variaty of mods for Arma 3, specific credits can be found in the required addons section of the relivent plugins.
+Aditionally, we are remixing content from a variaty of mods for Arma 3, specific credits can be found in the required addons section of the relevant plugins.